piegope/doc/docs/en/rdm/windows/commands/edit/entries/dynamic-credential-linking.md

 ![Select from List](/img/en/rdm/windows/clip11065.png)
 1. Select a credential from the list.
 ![LastPass Credentials list](/img/en/rdm/windows/clip10657.png)
 1. The link changes to the name of the credential.
-To remove linked credential and bring back automatic list prompt, simply click on the &quot;X&quot;.
+To remove linked credential and bring back automatic list prompt, simply click on the "X".
 ![Name of the credential](/img/en/rdm/windows/clip11066.png)